Employment

 Portugal 22 business days per year.
 In the admission year, the employee is entitled to 2 days of vacation per each month of the contract’s duration, with a 20-days limit, to be enjoyed after 6 months of work.
 Mandatory holidays include January 1st, Good Friday (moveable; under labour law, it may be celebrated on another local relevant day during Easter time), Easter Sunday (moveable), April 25th, May 1st, Corpus Christi (moveable – a Thursday, 60- days after Easter), June 10th, August 15th, October 5th, November 1st, December 1st, December 8th, and December 25th.

-Singapore Employees who fall under Part IV of the Employment Act (Chapter 91) who have worked for his or her employer for at least 3 months is entitled to 7 days’ paid vacation/time off/leave for the first year of service.
+Singapore Employees who fall under Part IV of the Employment Act (Chapter 91) who have worked for his or her employer for at least three months is entitled to seven days’ paid annual leave for the first year of service.
 An additional day of leave every subsequent 12 months of service will be provided, up to a maximum of 14 days.

-For employees who fall outside the Employment Act entirely or those who fall within the Employment Act but not Part IV, their paid vacation/time off/leave are based on contractual agreement.
+For employees who fall outside the Employment Act (Chapter 91) entirely or those who fall within the Employment Act (Chapter 91) but not Part IV, their paid vacation/time off/leave are based on contractual agreement.

 Slovakia Employees younger than 33 years of age who are not taking care of a child are entitled to a minimum of four weeks of paid holiday per calendar year.
-Employees younger than 33 years of age who are taking care of a child and employees older than 33 years of age are entitled to a minimum of five weeks of paid holiday per calendar year.
+Employees who are taking care of a child and employees who are at least 33 years old are entitled to a minimum of five weeks of paid holiday per calendar year.

 Spain Employees are entitled to a minimum of thirty calendar days of paid vacation per year, plus 14 bank holidays per year.